Testosterone Therapy Helps Men with Low-T Ward Off Prostate Cancer

 Effect of Testosterone Replacement on Prostate Cancer Severity

 A Gleason Score of 6 or less is considered less severe, and 7-10 is considered more severe and dangerous.
-Among patients taking Testosterone that experienced Prostate Cancer, only one of the nine had a Gleason Score over 6.
+Among nine patients taking Testosterone who experienced Prostate Cancer, only one had a Gleason Score over 6.
 All of these patients had Grade Two, Stage Two Tumors.

 The case for patients in the Control Group was entirely different.
 Two were treated by radiation, six patients underwent combination therapy, and 18 were treated via Radical Prostatectomy.

-Every patient in the control group had a Gleason Score of 7 or above, and the majority of patients had Grade Three, Stage Three Tumors.
+Every patient in the control group had a Gleason Score of 7 or above, and most patients had Grade Three, Stage Three Tumors.
 Only six had Grade Two Tumors, and just one was still in Stage Two.

 Testosterone Therapy Appears to Help Reveal Prostate Cancer

-By restoring healthy Testosterone Levels, it made Prostate Cancer more readily apparent, and easier to treat before severity increased.
-For patients that did not opt for Testosterone Therapy, the cancer was not detected until it reached later stages, increasing the risk to the patient.
+By restoring healthy Testosterone Levels, Prostate Cancer became more readily apparent and easier to treat before its severity increased.
+For patients who did not opt for Testosterone Therapy, the cancer was not detected until it reached later stages, increasing the risk to the patient.

 Previous Studies Corroborate New Prostate Cancer / Testosterone Therapy Findings

-NYU Researchers Published a Prostate Cancer Study in the Journal of Clinical Oncology which evaluated medical records of 38,570 Swedish medical patients with Prostate Cancer to 192,838 patients without Prostate Cancer.
+NYU Researchers Published a Prostate Cancer Study in the Journal of Clinical Oncology, which evaluated medical records of 38,570 Swedish medical patients with Prostate Cancer and 192,838 patients without Prostate Cancer.

 Among those with Prostate Cancer, 284 patients took Prescription Testosterone, and 1,378 cancer-free patients used Testosterone.
-In this study, no link between Prescription Testosterone and Prostate Cancer Risk was found.
+This study found no link between Prescription Testosterone and Prostate Cancer Risk.

 Furthermore, men taking Prescription Testosterone were more likely to catch cancer in the earliest stages and were much less likely to experience the condition in its later, more dangerous stages.

-Another study was conducted by the University of Toronto, evaluating the effects of Testosterone Therapy on Prostate Cancer on Canadian men of at least 66 years of age.
+Another study was conducted by the University of Toronto, evaluating the effects of Testosterone Therapy on Prostate Cancer in Canadian men of at least 66 years of age.

-They discovered that men that were prescribed Testosterone for Hypogonadism had a much lower incidence of Prostate Cancer than those that did not receive therapy.
+They discovered that men who were prescribed Testosterone for Hypogonadism had a much lower incidence of Prostate Cancer than those who did not receive therapy.

 A third study, published just this year in Germany, found similar results.
-This study evaluated Prostate Cancer concerning both incidence and severity and compared patients using Testosterone to those with Low-T, along with those with total Eugonadal Impairment.
+This study evaluated Prostate Cancer's incidence and severity and compared patients using Testosterone to those with low T and total Eugonadal Impairment.

 Agents from the Institute of Urology and Andrology compared results from prostate biopsy exams.